Find your perfect value college

 Open till 12am and offering Wi-Fi and a comfy study area, Caffe Strada is a great place to grab a cup of coffee and get some studying done.
 Outdoor seating is a fresh change of pace and the friendly and knowledgeable staff work together to create an inviting atmosphere perfect for those who want a break from their dorm room or the library.
 Know before you go: Caffe Strada is cash only, so be sure to stop by the ATM on your way.

 University of California, Berkeley was founded in 1868 by a group of academic pioneers, a beginning that still resonates today, and Berkeley is known now and historically as a place where the brightest minds from around the world come to learn.
-As a top research institution, undergraduate students receive top notch training from some of the most qualified faculty members in the nation.
+As a top research institution, undergraduate students receive top-notch training from some of the most qualified faculty members in the nation.

 Tuition Costs: $13,510

-A non-profit, student run organization, Davenport Coffee Lounge is for students, by students.
+A non-profit, student-run organization, Davenport Coffee Lounge is for students, by students.
 The shop accepts the American University meal plan cards as a form of payment and Wi-Fi is free, so it’s a great place to get some homework done over a cup-a-Joe.
 There’s lots of seating, although the shop can get crowded.
 The shop is tucked away in the former chapel of the SIS building.

-American University is ranked as one of the leading universities in the nation for produce politically active, distinguished alumni with strong leadership skills and the ability to rethink local and global challenges.
+American University is ranked as one of the leading universities in the nation for producing politically active, distinguished alumni with strong leadership skills and the ability to rethink local and global challenges.
 The university strives to create meaningful change in the world.

 Tuition Costs: $21,278

 Boasting a friendly staff, study section, and great music (in addition to coffee) Cartel Coffee Lab is a must for Arizona State University students and staff and is even known as the neighborhood living room!
-Beans are roasted in house and though the Wi-Fi can be weak from time to time, overall it’s a perfect place to study and enjoy a cup-a-Joe.
+Beans are roasted in-house and though the Wi-Fi can be weak from time to time, overall it’s a perfect place to study and enjoy a cup-a-Joe.

 Arizona State University is the number 1 producer of Fulbright scholars nationwide and a national leader in undergraduate education according to the Princeton Review.
 The university successfully aims to provide the highest quality education available to it’s students and offers a variety of both undergraduate and graduate degrees.